booz-allen-hamilton/agile-playbook/1_Table of Contents.md

 [Delivery] (plays/1_Deliver.md)

 - Play: Start With Scrum
-- Play: Scrumban (Kanban training wheels)
+- Play: Getting more agile?
+Move on to ScrumBan
-- Play: Kanban
+- Play: If you are ready to kick off the training wheels, try Kanban

 [Value] (plays/2_Value.md)

 - Play: Share a Vision inside and outside your team
   - Practice: Roadmap
--Play: Build the most valuable thing first
+-Play: Build a backlog
   - Practice: Prioritized backlog
 - Play: Be informed by real users
+  - Practice: Personas
   - Practice: User Stories
-  - Practice: Personas

 [Teams] (plays/3_Teams.md)